From $35K to $58K Without Adding Clients: The Pure Pricing Strategy That Grew Revenue 66% Through Elimination

 The Compression:

 Santiago grew 66% in the time it would’ve taken to finish training a hire.
-He did it with negative cash investment (freed capacity, didn’t spend money).
-He reduced hours instead of increasing them.
-He improved margins instead of destroying them.
+He did it with negative cash investment by freeing capacity instead of spending money, reduced his hours instead of increasing them, and improved margins instead of eroding them.

 The Math on Value Per Hour: